 and then re-launch PowerMail.
+(To open the Library folder under Mac OS X 10.7 Lion, go to the Go menu in the Finder and hold down the Option key.)
 If the script files that PowerMail uses to communicate with SpamSieve are damaged, this will fix them.